harishsharma/cost-aware-cache/README.md

 CostAwareCache is a cache implementation which takes cost of computing values into account.
 This cache can be used when cost of computing key-value is different for different KVs.
 It combines LRU with cost of computing values to give a more novel eviction policy.
-CostAwareCache is an implementation of Greedy dual size algorithm.
+CostAwareCache uses Greedy dual size algorithm to calculate the effective cost for each key.<p>
 Note: This implementation is thread unsafe and not optimized fully and just a draft implementation Reference : http://www.cse.iitb.ac.in/~gracias/webcaching/html/node31.html